Often overlooked, under-treated and misunderstood.

-As you know, here at ThinLine, we are committed to making life better and happier for horses.
-After several years of working with veterinarians, trainers, and owners we have consolidated information on Kissing Spine in horses and put together a plan of action to combat this disease.
+Here at ThinLine, we are committed to making life better and happier for horses.
+After several years of working with veterinarians, trainers, and owners we have consolidated information on Kissing Spine in horses and put together a plan of action to help combat this disease.

 My horse is behaving badly and I cannot figure out why.
 I am afraid the veterinarian will say it is kissing spine disease, and I do not want to think about surgery.
 What can I do?